skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/orb_k4.gif)

-He can now study the orb without revealing his position to the Lich.
+He can now study the orb without revealing his position to the lich.
 However, since this was the last secret, he no longer needs to study it.
 Still this explains how the undead monsters have found them each
 night: For the last several days they have been keeping the orb in